techandpeople/techandpeople.github.io/_publications/2019_05_Designing_Personalized_Therapy_Tools_For_People_with_Dementia.md

 # link to the pdf
 pdf: https://tjvguerreiro.github.io/pubs/w4a_scrapbook.pdf

+conference-name: W4A 2019
-venue: "W4A 2019 - 16th International Web for All Conference, San Francisco, USA, May, 2019"
+venue: " - 16th International Web for All Conference, San Francisco, USA, May, 2019"

 projects:
   - cognitive_stimulation